ecbc0/note-math/item_en/set-theory_en.typ

   $Set 0$ language is potentially infinite, and so is hierarchy-order-of-set language.
 Of course most of programming language is potentially infinite

+  Normally we do not need explicit hierarchy of set.
+For example, we just need to construct the concrete type like $"Group"$, but not need to mention that the type $"Group"$ is a element in type $Set 1$

   Is it possible that there exists many non linear order or total order things outside this hierarchy?
 ]
 There seem to be two types of math objects